4.8 Initial Child Protection Conferences

 - Name of Lead Social Worker if the child has a Child Protection Plan;

-- Members of the Core Group if the child has a Child Protection Plan;
+- Members of the Core Group if the child has a Child Protection Plan and date of initial Core Group meeting;

-All written reports submitted to the conference will be summarised or appended to the minutes unless the authors request otherwise.
+All written reports submitted to the conference will be appended to the minutes unless the authors request otherwise.

-The decision of the conference and, if the child is subject to a Child Protection Plan, details of the category of significant harm, the name of the Lead Social Worker and Core Group membership should be recorded and circulated to all those invited to attend the conference within 1 working day.
+The decision of the conference and, if the child is subject to a Child Protection Plan, details of the category of significant harm, the name of the Lead Social Worker and Core Group membership should be recorded and circulated to all those invited who attended the conference within 24 hours.

 If the child is subject to a Child in Need Plan, then the decision of the Conference and name of the Lead Professional should be recorded and circulated as above.